Frequently Asked Questions

 WHO ARE THE MEMBER COMPANIES?

-Our membership reflects a diverse group of offshore companies operating in the U.S. Gulf of Mexico.
-We currently have fifteen members: Cobalt International Energy, L.P., Deep Gulf Energy LP, ENI US Operating Co.
-Inc., EnVen Energy Ventures, LLC, Energy Resource Technology GOM, LLC, Freeport McMoRan Oil & Gas LLC, LLOG Exploration Company, LLC, Marathon Oil Company, Marubeni Oil & Gas (USA) Inc., Murphy Exploration & Production Company - USA, Noble Energy, Inc., Repsol Services Company, Stone Energy Corporation, Walter Oil & Gas Corporation and W&T Offshore, Inc.
+Our membership reflects a diverse group of offshore companies operating and co-participating in the U.S. Gulf of Mexico.
+These are our members to date: Deep Gulf Energy LP, ENI US Operating Co.
+Inc., EnVen Energy Ventures, LLC, Energy Resource Technology GOM, LLC, LLOG Exploration Company, LLC, Marubeni Oil & Gas (USA) Inc., Murphy Exploration & Production Company - USA, Noble Energy, Inc., Petrobras USA Inc., Red Willow Offshore, LLC, Repsol Services Company, Ridgewood Energy WCG Member, LLC, Talos ERT, Talos Petroleum LLC, TOTAL E&P USA, INC., Walter Oil & Gas Corporation and W&T Offshore, Inc.

 WHAT ARE HWCG’S CONTAINMENT CAPABILITIES?Our ready response system is currently capable of operating in water depths up to 10,000 feet.
 We possess two dual ram capping stacks engineered to perform at pressures of 10,000 psig and 15,000 psig.
 Our response system can capture and process 130,000 barrels of oil liquids per day and 220 million cubic feet of gas per day.
 This comprehensive system is fully capable of capping and containing a well in the event of a blowout preventer failure.

-WHY WAS THE HWCG CONSORTIUM FOUNDED?In the aftermath of the Deepwater Horizon event, offshore energy companies joined together to form HWCG with the mission of developing a comprehensive and rapid deepwater containment response system for the Gulf of Mexico.
-Utilizing the lessons learned during that response effort, our system builds on the equipment ultimately proven effective in the containment of the Deepwater Horizon well.
+WHY WAS THE HWCG CONSORTIUM FOUNDED?In the aftermath of Macondo, offshore energy companies joined together to form HWCG with the mission of developing a comprehensive and rapid deepwater containment response system for the Gulf of Mexico.
+Utilizing the lessons learned during that response effort, our system builds on the equipment ultimately proven effective in the containment of the Macondo well.

 WHAT HAPPENS IN THE EVENT OF A WELL CONTAINMENT EVENT?